loadsmart/blog/content/posts/2025-11-06-reducting-microservices/index.md

 - Our scale and traffic patterns were different
 - Technology and best practices evolved (e.g., service mesh capabilities, observability tools)

 **The lesson:** Good architectural decisions can become wrong architectural decisions as context changes.
-This isn't failure—it's evolution.
+This isn't failure — it's evolution.

 3. Optimization is continuous work